What most people don`t know about me.

-I have a purple lucky drawer.
-More seriously, I derive my strength and motivation from a serious skiing accident in which I could have died and taught me a lot about myself and about life.
+I have a purple happiness drawer.
+Seriously, I draw my strength and motivation from a serious skiing accident in which I could have died and which taught me a lot about myself and life.

 I have been climbing for about ten years.
 I started in a club near Paris.
 I immediately loved this sport and it quickly became a passion, so much that I built myself a pan in my room.
 I was fascinated by the sensations and having to think of nothing else while climbing, just do the job